-The unemployment rate for Dakota County is currently 6.5 percent, which is a decrease from a rate of 7.0 percent a year ago.
-This compares favorably to both state and national average unemployment rates of 6.8 percent and 9.1 percent, respectively.
+The unemployment rate for Dakota County is currently 5.2 percent, which is a decrease from a rate of 6.3 percent a year ago.
+This compares favorably to both state and national average unemployment rates of 5.7 percent and 8.3 percent, respectively.

-Taxable market value in the District decreased from \$2,697,857,700 to \$2,541,648,200; a decline of 5.79 percent for the year.
+Taxable market value in the District decreased from \$2,541,648,200 to \$2,483,322,400; a decline of 2.30 percent for the year.

 The District has always been dependent on the state for its revenue authority.
 However, in the past the general education basic formula allowance, which funds the majority of the District's operations, was composed of aid and levy components.
 The amount of levy was determined by a state determined tax rate.
 This rate was adjusted up or down depending on the state's financial position.
 By doing so, the state could shift revenue responsibility to local taxpayers in times of need or relieve local taxpayers in times of plenty.
 This is no longer the case as the general education basic formula allowance is now all state aid.
 Because of this, the District is extremely concerned about the state's financial position.
-The state of Minnesota is projecting a \$5.8 billion deficit beginning with the 2012-2013 biennium, which may result in a reduction of state aid funding.
+The state of Minnesota is projecting a \$1.5 to \$2.0 billion dollar deficit beginning with the 2013-2014 biennium, which may result in a reduction of state aid funding.

 General education state aid, the single largest source of revenue for the District, is dependent on the number of students served by the District each school year.
 In fiscal year 2009 and fiscal year 2010, the District had increased student growth of 1.9 and 1.4 percent, respectively.
-This year the District had a decline of 101 students served.
-Each October the District projects its future enrollment five years out.
+In fiscal year 2011, the District had a decline of 101 students served.
+This past fiscal year, the students served was stable between fiscal year 2011 (3,766) and fiscal year 2012 (3,770).
+Each October, the District projects its future enrollment five years out.
 Future enrollment projections, using the "Cohort Survival Method," indicate that the District's enrollment should remain stable for the next five years.

 Minnesota school districts have the ability to raise additional revenue through voter-approved excess levy referendums.
-The additional funding is capped at 26 percent of the general education formula allowance (\$5,124 GEFA x 26 percent CAP x 1.2011 Inflation = \$1,600).
+The additional funding is capped at 26 percent of the general education formula allowance (\$5,224 GEFA x 26 percent CAP x 1.2343 Inflation = \$1,597).
 The referendum formula determines the amount of the referendum that is state aid as compared to local levy.
 For fiscal year 2012, the District has authority for \$844 per pupil unit of excess levy authority, which raises a total of approximately \$3.8 million.
-The District is presently \$710 below the referendum cap established by the Minnesota Legislature.
+The District is presently \$753 below the referendum cap established by the Minnesota Legislature.
 About 89 percent of this revenue is provided from property taxes.
-The District's budget reductions for fiscal year 2012 amounted to \$576,250.
-Due to declining enrollment and increasing costs, the District is anticipating a \$500,000 shortfall for fiscal year 2013.
+The District's budget reductions for fiscal year 2012 amounted to \$430,493.
+Due to declining enrollment and increasing costs, the District is anticipating a \$600,000 shortfall for fiscal year 2014.